tibbben/geospatial-visualization/syllabus.md

 > Practical Objectives:

+-   Finalize projects

--   Demonstrate the use of Jupyter notebooks to visualize 3D point clouds derived from drone surveys
+[//]: # (-   Demonstrate the use of Jupyter notebooks to visualize 3D point clouds derived from drone surveys)
--   Short presentation on participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia
+[//]: # (-   Short presentation on participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia)

 *__FINAL PRESENTATIONS (Dec.
-12 @ 2:00 p.m.):__ Students will present their final projects*
+14 @ 5:00 p.m.):__ Students will present their final projects*

-Students will have 10 minutes (strict) to give a formal presentation of their final project as described in the course description above under "Final Project".
+Students will have 10 minutes (strict: 5 minutes for presentation, 5 minutes for q/a) to give a formal presentation of their final project as described in the course description above under "Final Project".

 [//]: # (Is there something published from the South Beach project?)